 Insofar as indemnification for liabilities arising under the Securities Act of 1933 (the "Act") may be permitted to directors, officers or controlling persons of the Company pursuant to the foregoing provisions, or otherwise, the Company has been advised that, in the opinion of the Securities and Exchange Commission, such indemnification is against public policy as expressed in the Act and is therefore unenforceable.
 In the event that a claim for indemnification against such liabilities (other than the payment by a small business issuer of expenses incurred or paid by a director, officer or controlling person of the small business issuer in the successful defense of any action, suit or proceeding) is asserted by such director, officer, or controlling person in connection with the securities being registered, the small business issuer will, unless in the opinion of its counsel the matter has been settled by controlling precedent, submit to a court of appropriate jurisdiction the question whether such indemnification by it is against public policy as expressed in the Act and will be governed by the final adjudication of such issue.

 LEGAL MATTERS

 The validity of the Common Stock offered hereby will be passed on for the Company by Axelrod Smith & Kirshbaum of Houston, Texas.
-Mr. Robert D. Axelrod presently owns 2,000 shares of Common Stock of the Company and 20,000 Common Stock Purchase Warrants.

 EXPERTS